halfprice/spanstore_formulation/README.md

 line 2: overallsize <overall object size in kb>
 line 3: time <how long does the objects are stored in storage in days>

-After line 3 there are n lines with each line indicating the workload of one data center in the access set.
+After line 3, there are N lines with each line indicating the workload of one data center in access set.
 N is the size of access set.
 Each line is in the format:
   <data center index> <# of PUTs from clients> <# of GETs from clients>
 ```
 See example workload files in *test folder*.

+Note that cloud data centers are indexed and the formulation generator only uses index numbers to indicate data centers.
+See details in [data folder](data/README.md).

-For example, to generate ILP formulation of strong consistency, you can run
+As an example, to generate ILP formulation of strong consistency, you can run
 ```
 python src/strong_consistency_formulation_generator.py data/storage_latency_matrix_percentile data/vm_latency_matrix_percentile data/region_price_index test/workload_test 1000 500 50 2
 ```

 **2 .
 Solve the ILP using CPLEX**

-Solve the generated formulation using CPLEX solver.
+After generating the formulation file, you can solve it using CPLEX solver.
 ```
 ./ilpsolver formulation.lp result
 ```